Kris Jenner Trips And Falls On Stage In New Video

 It was such an honor to receive the amazing People’s Choice Award last night and we thank you from the bottom of our hearts.
 What we know more than ever is that we are stronger together.
 Our community has faced unimaginable tragedy for the last week, and through it all we continue to see love and support from everyone.
 We encourage you all to reach out and help each other and your neighbors in these difficult times.
 We love you! #PeoplesChoiceAwards #PCAs @peopleschoice #grateful #love

-Kris was last spotted with her daughters at the 2018 People’s Choice Awards on November 11 where the family members all took to the stage to accept the award for their long running E! reality show Keeping Up with the Kardashians.
+Kris was last spotted with her daughters at the 2018 People’s Choice Awards on November 11 where the family members all took to the stage to accept the award for their long-running E! reality show Keeping Up with the Kardashians.

-As reported by CNN, Jenner and her famous family members took the opportunity to thank “all of the firefighters, the law enforcement and the first responders” who were currently battling the wild fires burning in California.
+As reported by CNN, Jenner and her famous family members took the opportunity to thank “all of the firefighters, the law enforcement and the first responders” who were currently battling the wildfires burning in California.